paroma96/COVID-19-prevention-by-access-control-and-CO2-monitoring/README.md

 # COVID-19 prevention system by access control and CO2 monitoring

 _Code designed for  MSc.
-Telecommunications Engineering Final Project_
+Telecommunications Engineering Sistemas Electrónicos Integrados subject's Final Project_

 ## What is this repository about? 🚀